The greatest? Two irrefutable facts that separate Nadal from the rest

 Medvedev had the advantage of his booming serve whenever he was in trouble, banging down 23 aces (Nadal managed three).

-The Russian also hit more winners (76-69), made less unforced errors (52-68), landed a higher percentage of first serves (69 per cent to 62 per cent) and won more return points.
+The Russian also hit more winners (76-69), made fewer unforced errors (52-68), landed a higher percentage of first serves (69 per cent to 62 per cent) and won more return points.

 But Nadal wouldn't give up.

-As Medvedev, ten years his junior, started to tire in the final set, the Spaniard seemed to go to another level.
+As Medvedev, 10 years his junior, started to tire in the final set, the Spaniard seemed to go to another level.

 "That is the best shot he has ever hit," exclaimed the television commentator, as Nadal produced a magnificent forehand winner from two metres behind the baseline for a crucial break and a 3-2 lead.